 Some people wonder why we have so few kittens when they ask us in December.
 The reason is that most kittens are born in the spring and summer.
-As we typically don't place kittens for adoption until they are at least eight weeks old, that means that "kitten season", for us, typically runs late spring through late fall.
+We place kittens for adoption when they are three to four months old, not before that.
+"Kitten season", for us, typically runs late spring through late fall.
 If you're looking for a young kitten, summer is the best time to look.
-We do, of course, have older kittens, 6-12 months, throughout the year, but we have more in late summer and fall.
+We do often have older kittens, 6-12 months, throughout the year.

 Note that we usually don't put kittens on our Featured Felines pages because they are adopted so quickly.
-If you specifically want a kitten, come by our Adoption Days, call or e-mail us and let us know what you're looking for.
-If we have what sounds like a good match, we'll be glad to hold them aside for a few days until you get a chance to meet them.
+If you specifically want a kitten, e-mail us and let us know what you're looking for.
+If we have what sounds like a good match, we'll be in touch to let you know.
+We do not keep a waiting list if we don't currently have a match.

 Kittens Need Adult Cats Around

 It is Kitty Angels policy that kittens should be placed into a home with at least one adult cat in residence.
 This is necessary for the kitten to learn the feline "social graces".
 Kittens who grow up without adult companions often have behavioral problems that cause trouble for the humans in their lives.

 In general, we want kittens to be adopted with at least one other kitten, so that they can have a playmate with the same level of energy.
 We may allow a single adoption if there is another young cat already in the home, but this is very much dependent on our opinion of the personality of the kitten in question.
 We generally find that a single-adopted kitten wears out the humans (and the house), and may develop behavioral problems as well.